-Reinstatement after Academic Suspension requires readmission through the Office of the Academic Affairs and completion of an academic recovery plan with a students success adviser.
+Reinstatement after Academic Suspension requires readmission through the Vice President of Academic Affairs for Undergraduate Studies and completion of an academic recovery plan with a staff member in the Center for Student Success.
 A reinstated student will be on Academic Warning.

-Students on Academic Suspension following the spring semester may appeal their suspension and be approved by the Student Success Committee for a program of summer courses as a part of an academic recovery plan, and if satisfactory progress is achieved, they may be readmitted for the fall semester.
+Students on Academic Suspension following the spring semester may appeal their suspension and be approved for a program of summer courses as a part of an academic recovery plan, and if satisfactory progress is achieved, they may be readmitted for the fall semester.